AnnabellaM/MSR-Static-Analysis-Artifacts/README.md

 - **Python** 3.9.6 (version project was developed on)
 - **Pip** 25.1.1 (version project was developed on)

+## Detailed Description
 ### Data
+#### data.zip
-To get the data used in this project are located in the `data.zip` file in the root directory of this repository.
-Details regarding each of the files are provided below:
+The full dataset of all issues used in this project are located in the `data/data.zip` file of this repository.
+Details regarding each of the files inside the zipped data file are provided below:

 - `issues_metadata.csv`
 This file contains the raw metadata of the issues collected from GitHub or BitBucket.
 It includes information such as issue ID, title, body, labels, etc..